aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 Your assignment is to implement the `getCircumference()` and `getArea()` methods.

 The circumference (or perimeter) is defined as the length of the outline of the shape.
-So for a triangle or rectangle, it's the sum of the sides, and for a circle, it's 2πr, where r is the radius and π is `Math.PI`.
+So for a triangle, it's the sum of the sides, and for a circle, it's 2πr, where r is the radius and π is `Math.PI`.

 The area is the square footage covered by the shape.
 For a triangle, we can use Heron's formula: